mvolkmann/blog/src/turso.md

 This prevents having fast access all over the world.
 Depending on the location of users, this may be acceptable for many web applications.

+## Alternatives

+<a href="https://pocketbase.io/" target="_blank">PocketBase</a>
+is a simple database solution that uses SQLite.
+It provides SDKs for JavaScript and Dart.
+No cloud hosting is provided.
+It must be self-hosted and run on a single server.

+<a href="https://supabase.com" target="_blank">Supabase</a>
+is an alternative to Google's <a href="https://firebase.google.com" target="_blank">Firebase</a> that uses Postgres.

+TODO: Add more detail to this section.

 ## Available Locations